Controllability and diffeomorphism groups on manifolds with boundary: Introduction

-Note that compared to the original results pertaining controllability on a manifold, cf. \cite{Agrachev}, we need to place an additional control for the boundary term.
-This is captured in (II) of Theorem \ref{th:control}.
-This additional requirement is really necessary as we provide a counterexample to controllability in the absence of condition (II), see Section \ref{sect:counterex}.
-For Theorem~\ref{th:control} it would at first glace seem like the results are geometric, as they involve the outwards normal vector fields and the Levi-Civita connection.
-However, this is not the case as explained in Section~\ref{sec:NotGeometric}, as a change in Riemannian will not change controllability properties, nor will a change in connection to any arbitrary affine connection.

-There is a direct consequence of Theorem \ref{th:control} for the diffeomorphism group $\Diff (M)$.
-Recall first that the Lie group of diffeomorphisms of a (compact or non-compact) manifold is known to be not locally exponential, i.e. the exponential map is not surjective onto any neighborhood of the unit, cf.\ \cite[Example 3.42]{schmeding_2022}.
+\end{enumerate} Then $\hat{\scrG}$ equals $\Diff(M)$. \end{theorem} Let us remark the following about this result. \begin{enumerate}[$\bullet$] \item Compared to the original results pertaining controllability on a manifold, cf. \cite{Agrachev}, we need to place the additional control (II) for the boundary term.
+We provide a counterexample to controllability in the absence of condition (II), see Section \ref{sect:counterex}. \item At first glance, results of Theorem~\ref{th:control} seem geometric, as they involve the outwards normal vector fields and the Levi-Civita connection.
+However, as explained in Section~\ref{sec:NotGeometric}, a change in Riemannian will not change controllability properties, nor will a change in connection to any arbitrary affine connection.
+Also notice that stating $\langle \nabla_{\nu} Z, \nu \rangle(x) \neq 0$ is equivalent to assuming that $\nabla_{v} Z \neq 0 \bmod T_x\partial M$ whenever $v \in T_x M$ and $ v \neq 0 \bmod T_x \partial M$.
+Furthermore, $\nabla Z$ does not depend on the choice of conne \end{enumerate} There is a direct consequence of Theorem \ref{th:control} for the diffeomorphism group $\Diff (M)$.
+Recall first that the Lie group of diffeomorphisms of a (compact or non-compact) manifold is known to be not locally exponential, i.e. the exponential map is not surjective onto any neighbourhood of the unit, cf.\ \cite[Example 3.42]{schmeding_2022}.
 Nevertheless, the diffeomorphism group of a manifold without boundary is still generated by the image of the exponential map.
-This follows for example from a result by Thurston \cite{Thu74} which states that $\Diff (M)$ is simple (see \cite{Ban97} or the alternative approach in \cite{HaRaT13}).
-The group theoretic argument does not work for the diffeomorphism group of a manifold with boundary which is \emph{not simple} (cf.\ \cite{Ryb98} where the weaker condition of perfectness for diffeomorphism groups of manifolds with boundary is discussed): The subgroup $\Diffpid(M)$ of all diffeomorphisms restricting to the identity on the boundary is a non-trivial normal subgroup in $\Diff (M)$.
+This follows for example from a result by Thurston \cite{Thu74} which states that $\Diff_0 (M)$ is simple (see \cite{Ban97} or the alternative approach in \cite{HaRaT13}).
+The group theoretic argument does not work for the diffeomorphism group of a manifold with boundary which is \emph{not simple} (cf.\ \cite{Ryb98} where the weaker condition of perfectness for diffeomorphism groups of manifolds with boundary is discussed): The subgroup $\Diff_0^{\partial, \id}(M)$ of all diffeomorphisms restricting to the identity on the boundary is a non-trivial normal subgroup in $\Diff_0 (M)$.
 However, the statement is also a consequence of the controllability results in \cite{Agrachev} which we generalise to manifolds with boundary.
-Thus if we take $\scrF$ to be the maximal possible set of vector fields at our given space.
-The group $\scrG$ is then simply the group generated by all exponentials in the diffeomorphism group and we obtain:
+Thus if we take $\scrF$ to be the maximal possible set of vector fields at our given space, we obtain the following result.